 Consider this: since 2003, nearly every U.S homeowner using a conventional ARM home loan “beat the bank” on their mortgage.
 This is because, between 2003 and late-2015, adjustable-rate mortgages adjusted below the rates you could get on a “brand-new” loan (and with no closing costs required!).

-That streak ended in December 2015, though, when the Federal Reserve raised the Fed Funds Rate from its target range near zero.
+That streak ended in December 2015, though, when the Federal Reserve from its target range near zero.
 When the Fed raises the Fed Funds Rate, it can affect the drivers for an adjusting ARM.

 As a quick refresher, here’s how adjustable-rate mortgages work.

-3.42% is a low mortgage rate, but it’s higher than what you could get for a new 5-year ARM from an approved mortgage lender.
+5.05% is a low mortgage rate, but it’s higher than what you could get for a new 5-year ARM from an approved mortgage lender.
 According to Freddie Mac, new 5-year ARMs average 3.80 percent nationwide at the time of this writing.

 However, with a new ARM, there are closing costs to pay.

-For example, in order to lock the 3.09% 5-year ARM rate shown by Freddie Mac, borrowers are expected to pay 0.5 discount points to the lender.
+For example, in order to lock the 3.80 percent 5-year ARM rate shown by Freddie Mac, borrowers are expected to pay 0.5 to the lender.
 And, closing costs apply, too.

 In addition, an adjusting loan requires no underwriting and no fees paid to title companies.
 You’re not even required to have a job.